gleam-lang/gleam/docs/compiler/README.md

 - `compiler-core`: This project parses, analyses, and compiles Gleam projects.
   It is entirely pure and has no IO so that is provided by the other Rust crates that wrap this one.
+- `language-server`: This project contains code for the Gleam language server, including autocomplete, code actions, hover and other features.
-- `compiler-cli`: A command line interface that wraps the core compiler and provides IO to files and to the console.
+- `compiler-cli`: A command line interface that wraps the core compiler and language server, providing IO to files and to the console.
 - `compiler-wasm`: A JavaScript interface to the core compiler via web assembly.
   Suitable for running in a web browser.